 - 7.4.2. §60.4214 What are my notification, reporting, and recordkeeping requirements if I am an owner or operator of a stationary CI internal combustion engine? - (b) If the stationary CI internal combustion engine is an emergency stationary internal combustion engine, the owner or operator is not required to submit an initial notification.
 Starting with the model years in table 5 to this subpart, if the emergency engine does not meet the standards applicable to non-emergency engines in the applicable model year, the owner or operator must keep records of the operation of the engine in emergency and non-emergency service that are recorded through the non-resettable hour meter.
-The owner must record the time of operation of the engine and the reason the engine was in operation during that time. - (d) If you own or operate an emergency stationary CI ICE with a maximum engine power more than 100 HP that operates or is contractually obligated to be available for more than 15 hours per calendar year for the purposes specified in §60.4211(f)(2)(ii) and (iii) or that operates for the purposes specified in §60.4211(f)(3)(i), you must submit an annual report according to the requirements in paragraphs (d)(1) through (3) of this section. - (1) The report must contain the following information: - (i) Company name and address where the engine is located. - (ii) Date of the report and beginning and ending dates of the reporting period. - (iii) Engine site rating and model year. - (iv) Latitude and longitude of the engine in decimal degrees reported to the fifth decimal place. - (v) Reserved.
-Hours operated for the purposes specified in §60.4211(f)(2)(ii) and (iii), including the date, start time, and end time for engine operation for the purposes specified in §60.4211(f)(2)(ii) and (iii). - (vi) Reserved.
-Number of hours the engine is contractually obligated to be available for the purposes specified in §60.4211(f)(2)(ii) and (iii). - (vii) Hours spent for operation for the purposes specified in §60.4211(f)(3)(i), including the date, start time, and end time for engine operation for the purposes specified in §60.4211(f)(3)(i).
-The report must also identify the entity that dispatched the engine and the situation that necessitated the dispatch of the engine. - (2) The first annual report must cover the calendar year 2015 and must be submitted no later than March 31, 2016.
-Subsequent annual reports for each calendar year must be submitted no later than March 31 of the following calendar year.
+The owner must record the time of operation of the engine and the reason the engine was in operation during that time.
+[EG-19] - (d) If you own or operate an emergency stationary CI ICE with a maximum engine power more than 100 HP that operates for the purpose-specified in §60.4211(f)(3)(i), you must submit an annual report according to the requirements in paragraphs (d)(1) through (3) of this section. - (1) The report must contain the following information: - (i) Company name and address where the engine is located.